DashboardCode/BsMultiSelect/README.md

     c) enter `13` to prvent default button action (submit etc.)
     d) esc `27` to avoi `clear text on esc` functionlity dublication

-There are no MutationObserver defined inside (component does not track properties on original `SELECT`, `FIELDSET`).
-If you change  properties on original `SELECT` or `FIELDSET`, then you will need to push changes to component with methods `UpdateIsValid`, `UpdateDisabled`, `UpdateSize`.
+Inspite plugin have form `reset` event listener, there are no MutationObserver defined inside (component does not track properties on original `SELECT`, `FIELDSET`).
+If you change  properties on original `SELECT` or `FIELDSET`, then you will need to push changes to component with methods `UpdateIsValid`, `UpdateDisabled`, `UpdateSize`, `UpdataData` or just `Update` (works like "update all") .

 ````
           $('#mySelect').bsMultiSelect("UpdateDisabled"); // bsMultiSelect call the method directly
 ````

-Changes in options should be pushed with "Update" e.g.
+Or this way.

 ````
           var bsMultiSelect = $('#mySelect').BsMultiSelect(); // BsMultiSelect return the object
           bsMultiSelect.Update();
 ````

-Other way to access the component object is using `data` :
+Other way to access the component's instance is using `data` :

 ````
           var bsMultiSelect = $('#mySelect').data('DashboardCode.BsMultiSelect');